2020 Afghanistan Conference

 International partners welcomed the second version of the Afghanistan National Peace and Development Framework, which provides the Afghan government’s vision, strategy and plan for the next five years (2021-25).
 Afghanistan and the international community have entered a new phase of cooperation, as articulated in the Afghanistan Partnership Framework, marked by conditionality and enhanced joint review mechanisms to ensure results and impact for the people of Afghanistan.

 The conference adopted a communiqué calling for an immediate, permanent and comprehensive ceasefire.
 Partners also called for a meaningful peace process with the participation of women and youth, as well as ethnic, religious and other minorities.
 The communique establishes a renewed partnership to strengthen a sovereign, unified, democratic and peaceful Afghanistan on its path towards prosperity and self-reliance for the benefit of all Afghans.

 Around 70 countries and more than 30 international organizations, along with Afghan Government officials and civil society representatives participated in the 2020 Afghanistan Conference.
-The conference plenary took place on 24 November in a hybrid format using technology to connect participants from all over the world with only representatives of the three co-hosts who gathered in the UN Palais des Nations in Geneva, Switzerland.
+Due to the serious Covid-19 situation in Geneva and a lockdown of the city, the Conference took place virtually, using a technology to connect participants from all over the world, and with only representatives of the three co-hosts gathered in the UN Palais des Nations in Geneva.

 Find information also on the websites of Finland’s co-hosts of the Conference:

 The 2020 Afghanistan Conference logo was based on circles symbolizing unity and continuous commitment of Afghanistan and the international community towards a peaceful, prosperous, and self-reliant Afghanistan.
 It embodies a message of transformation that is sustainable and inclusive.